Academic Rules and Practices

 Juris Doctor Degree Program

-Student papers constituting the entire course grade and final course grades in the Juris Doctor (JD) program are graded using a strict curve rather than on a criteria basis.
+Student papers constituting the entire course grade and final course grades in the JD program are graded using a strict curve rather than on a criteria basis.
 The curve applies to classes of five or more students.
 When classes are smaller than five students, subject to the approval of a Dean, professors may assign grades that are generally consistent with grades given in other classes.
 See Appendices.

 Master of Legal Studies Degree Program